 The Flash information area is separate from program memory and is mapped to the address range FEOOH to FFFFH.
-Not all of these addresses are user accessible.
+This area is readable but cannot be erased or overwritten.
 Factory trim values for the analog peripherals are stored here.
 Factory calibration data for the ADC is also stored here.

 The Flash Controller programs and erases Flash memory.
-The Flash Controller provides the proper Flash controls and timing for byte programming, Page Erase, and Mass Erase of Flash memory.
+The Flash Controller provides the proper Flash controls and timing for Byte Programming, Page Erase, and Mass Erase of Flash memory.